Murder of Diana Miller: Aftermath

 Both James and Sheila survived the incident, but Diana died in hospital as a result of the gunshot wound to the back of the head inflicted by McGirth.
 The youngest of the three robbers, Theodore Houston, was seventeen at the time of the robbery.
 Houston agreed to testify against his two accomplices in exchange for a lighter sentence of twenty-five to forty years in prison as part of a plea agreement.
 Roberts was sentenced to spend the remainder of his life in jail but was spared the death penalty.
-After being identified as the shooter and killer of Diana, McGirth was sentenced to death at the age of twenty in 2008 for the murder, becoming the youngest man in Florida at the time to be on the list.
+After being identified as the shooter and killer of Diana, McGirth was sentenced to death at the age of 20 in 2008 for the murder, becoming the youngest man in Florida at the time to be on death row.
 His death sentence was overturned in 2017 because the jury did not vote unanimously.
-McGirth is awaiting resentencing.
+On July 17, 2024, McGirth was resentenced to life in prison without the possibility of parole.
+Houston was ultimately sentenced to 20 years in prison and has since been released.
+Roberts remains incarcerated.

 Footage of the police chase with the van was recorded by the pursuing patrol car's dashboard camera.
 This footage was featured in an episode of Most Shocking as well as an interview with the pursuing officer, Lieutenant Bill Sowder, who described the chase and its aftermath.